 N-acetylcysteine-amide (NACA) is designed to slow vision loss by protecting retinal cells from oxidative stress.
 Oxidative stress is a process that is thought to accelerate and exacerbate degeneration in many inherited retinal conditions.

-The drug known as LBS-008, is designed to prevent the build-up of a toxin in the eye called lipofuscin, that causes damage to the retina in Stargardt Disease.
-Phase I clinical trials are scheduled to start in 2018.
+The drug known as LBS-008, is designed to prevent the build-up of toxic waste products in the eye (lipofuscin and lipofuscin-related material), that causes damage to the retina in Stargardt Disease.

 Natural History Studies